 When it comes to drinking water found along the trail, it is definitely better to be safe than sorry!
 Tablets, pumps or purification straws vary in their levels of water treatment, but it’s a necessity to avoid gastrointestinal misery in the woods.

 There are a variety of options for reservoirs for water storage ranging from hydration bladders to water bottles; choose what works best for you.
+For our review of the Sawyer filter, read our article on this for information.

 This is where doing some pre-trip practice hikes will really come in handy!
 Ill-fitting shoes can be the bane of your existence on the trail.
 Most hikers opt for a pair of hiking boots with ankle support for the trip, but others choose trail running shoes instead because they are more lightweight and quick-drying.